In this 4-minute read, learn:

 If the review is from someone who actually patronized your business and is sharing their perspective, then chances are that review is there to stay.
 And if that’s your situation, then your best bet is to engage the customer in good faith and respond to the bad review.

-What types of reviews will Google remove?
+What types of Google reviews can be removed?

 While you can’t remove Google reviews just because they’re negative in tone, Google will remove reviews they determine have violated their terms of service as outlined in Google’s review policies.